Eddie Keenan: New York Yankees and Hartford Blues

 On November 7, the Blues played against the Canton Bulldogs at their home field.
 The kickoff was originally scheduled for 2:15 p.m., but it was postponed to 2:45 p.m. because of a parade.
 The Bulldogs bus left late and were caught in a traffic jam, only arriving at 3:00 p.m.
 4,000 fans waited impatiently at the East Hartford Velodrome.
 Due to the late start, the inadequate lights at the stadium (which only effected the track around the playing field) had to be turned on in the fourth quarter.
 It had become dark by this time, and fans spilled onto the field along the sidelines trying to follow the action.
 With a little less than ten minutes remaining, Hartford was winning 16–7.
 A fight broke out between fans after a darkness-inspired trick play by Canton, leading to the game being called with eight minutes left to play, making the Blues winners 16–7.
 Keenan started at right guard in the game and a report the next day said the following, "Eddie Keenan, 320-pound guard from Waterbury, proved himself a real football player.
 Canton tried Keenan a few times but fell under more than a quarter ton of humanity."

 On November 14, the Blues played the Buffalo Rangers, but lost 7–13.
 Keenan remained as starting right guard for the match.
 The subsequent game was played on November 21 against the 1–3–1 Dayton Triangles.
 Despite the Blues cutting several veteran players prior to their matchup with the Triangles, they won easily, 16–0, with Keenan starting at left guard.
 Joe Santone, an Italian playing in one of his two professional matches, came in as a substitute for Keenan mid-game.

 Hartford's final regular season game was played on November 27 against the Duluth Eskimos.
 In a one-sided match, the Eskimos, led by Ernie Nevers, defeated the Blues 16–0.
 Keenan made his tenth consecutive start in the game, playing at left guard.
 The following day, the Blues played the All-New Britain team before 6,000 fans.
 He again was starting left guard, as the Blues won 10–2.
 Two more games were scheduled, against the Pottsville Maroons and Providence Steamrollers, but both were canceled.

 The Hartford Blues finished the 1926 season with three wins and seven losses in NFL play, placing 13th in the league rankings.
 Keenan was a starter at either right or left guard in every game, and was said to have played "sturdy football" throughout the season for Hartford.
+He was one of only two Blues to appear in all ten games, and the only lineman.

 After the season ended, Keenan requested a position on a local basketball team, but was told that "his presence on a basketball floor would prove objectionable to the spectators as they would be unable to see the game."